 A new vaccine was released in 2012 that vaccinates your rabbit for 12 months for both diseases (rather than the previous 2 injections 2 weeks apart with a myxi booster after 6 months).
 The vaccine has been proven to be highly effective and means only one trip to the vet for your rabbit which is useful if they are stressed by travelling.
 Your vaccination appointment is also a useful annual checkup for your rabbit to ensure that it is in good health.

 Flystrike occurs when flies lay eggs around a rabbits rear end.
 This often happens if a rabbit as a dirty or ‘sticky’ bottom due to obesity, old age or incorrect diet.
 It is worth regularly checking your rabbits bottom to make sure it is clean, especially if a long haired breed and particularly in summer months.
+If you feel like your rabbit may be smelly or dirty please email us for a diet review and also contact your vet for a check up.

 An excellent resource for all things rabbit and with informative pictures of health problems and even sexing advice, can be found on the Cottontails web site.
 Click here to visit directly: http://www.cottontails-rescue.org.uk/rabbits.asp